Lápiz Conciente

-Avelino Junior Figueroa Rodríguez (Los Mina, January 24, 1983), known artistically as Lápiz Conciente, is a singer, rapper, and businessman from the Dominican.
+Avelino Junior Figueroa Rodríguez (born January 24, 1983), known musically as Lápiz Conciente (Lit.
+"Conscious Pencil"), is a Dominican rapper.
 He is considered one of the pioneers of hip hop in the Dominican Republic.
 In 2013 he was nominated for the Premios Juventud, in the category My Urban Artist, In 2016, he was awarded at the Latin Music Italian Awards, and in 2017 was nominated for the Latin Grammy Awards for Latin Grammy Award for Best Urban Song, "Papa" in collaboration with Vico C. He was placed number forty-eight on the list of the "50 Greats in the History of Spanish-Language Rap According to Rolling Stone.

 Early life

 Figueroa was born on January 24, 1983, in the Maternity Ward (San Lorenzo de Los Mina Maternal and Child Hospital), Distrito Nacional.
 (Note: Los Mina was part of the Distrito Nacional until 2001.)
 He grew up in a dysfunctional family, where he was raised by his grandmother Paulina Rodríguez de Jesús "Palín", who was a housekeeper and nurse.
 Figueroa is older than his siblings, and his mother died at the age of 21.
 In 1993, Figueroa was inspired by American rapper Vico C, where he was introduced to hip hop music at the age of 10.
 He was named Lápiz Conciente after his grandmother's pronunciation, where Figueroa corrected his grandmother's spelling mistakes.
 Figueroa had 2 children with his partner of over ten years, Niurka.
-He studied accounting at the Autonomous University of Santo Domingo, without finishing it, and he is a devotee believer in God.
+He studied accounting at the Autonomous University of Santo Domingo, without finishing it, and he is a devoted believer in God.